younghandsome31/growme/README.md

 Before you begin with the setup, make sure you have [NodeJS](https://nodejs.org/en/download) and [Composer](https://getcomposer.org/download/) installed on your machine.

+Assume that you have also run the XAMPP server (or similar local server with mySQL module) on your machine.

 ### Begin Installation

 ```